microsoft/surface-duo-sdk-samples/README.md

 ![Java samples CI](https://github.com/microsoft/surface-duo-sdk-samples/workflows/Java%20samples%20CI/badge.svg)

+___

+## ⚠️ This repository is no longer maintained ⚠️
+If you want to learn from updated foldable samples, please go to our [Surface Duo Kotlin samples](https://github.com/microsoft/surface-duo-sdk-samples-kotlin).

+___

 ## Get Started

 To learn how to load your app on to emulator, and to use it, see the documentation at [docs.microsoft.com/dual-screen](https://docs.microsoft.com/dual-screen).